bcorner13/artifactory/README.md

 * artifactory::apache-proxy - Setup Apache reverse proxy in front of Artifactory
 * artifactory::_apt_install - This is intended to be used internally by the default recipe.
 This will install the apt repository, build the indexes, and install artifactory on either Debian or Ubuntu
 * artifactory::_rpm_install - This is intended to be used internally by the default recipe.
 This will install the yum repository, and install artifactory on any rhel flavor
-* artifactory::_rpm_install - This is intended to be used internally by the default recipe.
-This will install the yum repository, and install artifactory on any rhel flavor
+* artifactory::_zip_install - This is intended to be used internally by the default recipe.
+This will do a zip installation. this should work on any other platform family.
+You will have to update the attributes related to this process.

 # Author